AU-CDS/assignment-3---rnns-for-text-generation-limppa/README.md

 *Note: due to technical difficulties, the data used for training - i.e., article headlines - differs from what the original instructions for the assignment outlined.
 This change was approved by instructor Ross during class.*

 ## Instructions
+You will first need to download the dataset from [here](https://www.kaggle.com/datasets/aashita/nyt-comments) and make sure the .csv files exist inside a folder called `news_data`.
+That folder should then be placed inside the folder called `in`.

 *Note: this code was run on uCloud's Coder Python 1.76.1.
 Depending on the device you are using, your terminal commands may need to be slightly modified.*

 To run the code, first install the requirements by running the following command in terminal: `pip install -r requirements.txt`